+Federal efforts to close the digital divide have been directed through programs of the FCC, the Rural Utilities Service of the US Department of Agriculture, and the NTIA.
 Federal efforts in this regard have become increasingly important.
 Over the past decade, the federal government has taken on a more active role in broadband infrastructure investment where digital divides exist.
-As the economic and social ramifications caused by inadequate or unaffordable high-speed internet have become more apparent, federal programs have also looked to encourage broadband adoption and increase digital equity.38 Federal efforts in these regards have historically been directed through programs administered by the FCC, the RUS of the US Department of Agriculture, and the NTIA.39
+As the economic and social ramifications caused by inadequate or unaffordable high-speed internet have become more apparent, federal programs have also looked to encourage broadband adoption and increase digital equity.
+Federal efforts in these regards have historically been directed through programs administered by the FCC, the RUS of the US Department of Agriculture, and the NTIA.
+Federal efforts and the NTIA.